Stock market today: Stocks drift on Wall Street after inflation continues to ease

 The strong jobs market has been another big factor driving economic growth, but that has also shown signs of weakening.
 Wall Street will get updates on job openings, unemployment, and hiring next week.

-Nike tumbled 20.5% after the shoe and athletic wear company missed Wall Street's revenue targets and cut its full-year sales guidance.
+Nike tumbled 20.2% for the biggest decline among S&P 500 stocks after the shoe and athletic wear company missed Wall Street's revenue targets and cut its full-year sales guidance.
 Company executives said they expect sales to decline by single digits in the current fiscal year, citing a “challenging” environment.

 More retailers, especially those focusing on discretionary items, have been warning about a slowdown in consumer spending.
 Consumers barely increased spending in May from April, according to the latest government retail sales report.